 - Nursing home/long-term care facility injuries resulting from neglect or unqualified care providers.

 Plevin & Gallucci will never back down from fighting for your rights.
-Our attorneys have the legal knowledge, experience, and resources to provide competent legal advice in medical malpractice cases and achieve the greatest results.
+Our Ohio medical malpractice attorneys have the legal knowledge, experience, and resources to provide comprehensive legal advice in medical malpractice cases and achieve the greatest results.
 Let us stand up for you against nurses, doctors, or hospitals that have injured you.
 Contact us today for a no-obligation consultation.